clairedn/cuda_multimulti_DDM/README.md

 output_episode100-7_scale1024-0
 ```

-Each file contains the raw Image Structure Function data which shows how the image structure changes over different time delays (tau) and spatial wavelengths (lambda).
+Each file contains the raw ISF data which shows how the image structure changes over different lag times (tau) and spatial wavelengths (lambda).
+This forms a 2D data matrix where:
+- Each row represents a different lambda value (or corresponding q value)
+- Each column represents a different tau value
+- Cell values are the ISF intensity at that specific combination of lambda and tau

 The file format is:
-- Line 1: Lambda values (length scales)
+- Line 1: Lambda values (spatial wavelengths in pixels)
-- Line 2: Tau values (time delays) converted in seconds (uses video frame rate)
+- Line 2: Tau values (lag times, converted to seconds using the video frame rate)
-- Remaining lines: ISF values for each combination of lambda and tau
+- Remaining lines: ISF values organized as a matrix where:
+  - Each row corresponds to one lambda value
+  - Each column corresponds to one tau value
-- When angle analysis is enabled, ISF values are organized by angle section
+- When angle analysis is enabled, it repeats for each angle section, with angle information headers

+These raw ISF data files serve as input for the fitting process, which extracts dynamic parameters from the tau-dependent behavior at each q value.

 ### 2. Fitting Parameter Files